timothiasthegreat/TechToolKit-SWA/readme.md

-# Vanilla JavaScript App
+# TechToolKit-SWA

-[Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
-Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.
+TechToolKit-SWA is a static web application built using vanilla JavaScript and hosted on Azure Static Web Apps.
+This repository serves as the front-end for the TechToolKit project.

+## Prerequisites

+This application requires a function app deployed from the [timothiasthegreat/TechToolKit-API](https://github.com/timothiasthegreat/TechToolKit-API) repository.
+Ensure the function app is deployed and accessible before running this application.

+## Features

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
+- Basic HTML web application with no front-end frameworks.

-This repo has a dev container.
-This means if you open it inside a [GitHub Codespace](https://github.com/features/codespaces), or using [VS Code with the remote containers extension](https://code.visualstudio.com/docs/remote/containers), it will be opened inside a container with all the dependencies already installed.
+- Integration with Azure Function App for backend functionality.
+- Dev container support for seamless development in GitHub Codespaces or VS Code with the remote containers extension.

+## Deployment

+Deploy this application to Azure Static Web Apps by following the [Azure Static Web Apps documentation](https://docs.microsoft.com/azure/static-web-apps/overview).

+## License

+This project is licensed under the MIT License.